 1. Getting around in Amsterdam in a responsible way

 There are many ways to get around in Amsterdam.
-Due to the city having a very compact city center, almost all major sights and attractions are perfectly doable by foot.
+Due to the city having a very compact city center, almost all major sights and attractions are perfectly doable on foot.
 This instantly gives you a great opportunity to do some sightseeing and shoot the most awesome pictures.
 Nevertheless, for those in a hurry, this paragraph will highlight a few sustainable options to get around in a fun and quick way.

 1.1.
 By tram

-An easy and convenient way to move around in the Centre of Amsterdam are the trams.
+An easy and convenient way to move around in the Centre of Amsterdam is the trams.
 They depart regularly, and it doesn’t take a lot of effort to get to know the network.
-At every stop, you can find a city map with the tram lines on it.
+At every stop, you can find a city map with the tramlines on it.
 And even if you’re not sure there’s always someone in the tram who can help you out.
 Are you planning on using the tram a lot?
 Consider purchasing an I Amsterdam city card which allows unlimited free travel by tram.

 1.2.
 By bicycle